ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 > [!IMPORTANT]
 > Compliance Manager isn't available in Office 365 operated by 21Vianet, Office 365 Germany, Office 365 U.S. Government Community High (GCC High), or Office 365 Department of Defense.

-[Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) is a dashboard and management tool that provides a summary of your data protection and compliance stature and recommendations to improve data protection and compliance.
-Included as a part of your Microsoft 365, Office 365, or Azure Active Directory subscription, it provides a workflow-based risk assessment tool designed to help you manage regulatory compliance within the shared responsibility model for Microsoft cloud services.
-It offers a centralized dashboard for viewing standards, regulations, and assessments that outline Microsoft's control implementation details and test results, as well as tools allowing you to manage custom control implementations and compliance tracking for your organization.
+[Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) is a free workflow-based risk assessment tool that lets you track, assign, and verify regulatory compliance activities related to Microsoft cloud services.
+Part of your Microsoft 365, Office 365, or Azure Active Directory subscription, Compliance Manager helps you manage regulatory compliance within the shared responsibility model for Microsoft cloud services.
+It offers a centralized dashboard for viewing standards, regulations, and assessments that outline control implementation details and test results for Microsoft services.
+It also includes tools allowing you to manage custom control implementations and compliance tracking specific to your organization.

 With Compliance Manager, your organization can:

-- Combine detailed compliance information Microsoft has provided to auditors and regulators about its cloud services with your own self-assessment of your organization's compliance with standards and regulations.
+- Combine detailed compliance information Microsoft has provided to auditors and regulators about its cloud services with your compliance self-assessment for standards and regulations applicable for your organization.
 These include standards and regulations outlined by the International Organization for Standardization (ISO), the National Institute of Standards and Technology (NIST), the Health Insurance Portability and Accountability Act (HIPAA), the General Data Protection Regulation (GDPR), and many others.
 - Enables you to assign, track, and record compliance and assessment-related activities, which can help your organization cross team barriers to achieve your organization's compliance goals.
-- Provides a Compliance Score to help you track your progress and prioritize the auditing controls that will help reduce your organization's exposure to risk.
+- Provides a Compliance Score to help you track your progress and prioritize the auditing controls that helps reduce your organization's exposure to risk.
 - Provides a secure repository for you to upload and manage evidence and other artifacts related to your compliance activities.
-- Produces richly detailed reports in Microsoft Excel that document the compliance activities performed by Microsoft and your organization, which can be provided to auditors, regulators, and other compliance stakeholders.
+- Produces richly detailed Microsoft Excel reports that document compliance activities performed by Microsoft and your organization for auditors, regulators, and other compliance stakeholders.

 > [!NOTE]
 > The customer actions provided in Compliance Manager are recommendations; it is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
 Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.

 ## Compliance Manager relationships

 Compliance Manager uses several components help you with your compliance management activities.
-These components work together to enable a complete management work flow and to make compliance reporting for audits easier and hassle-free.
-The chart below shows the relationship between the main components and the details for each are covered in following sections.
+These components work together to provide a complete management work flow and hassle-free compliance reports for auditors.

 RELATIONSHIP ARTWORK

 ## Groups

-[Groups](working-with-compliance-manager) are containers that allow you to logically organize Assessments and that share common information and workflow tasks between Assessments that have the same or related customer-managed controls.
-This means that when two different Assessments in the same group share the same customer-managed control, then the completion of implementation details, testing information, and status for the control in one Assessment are automatically synchronized to the same control in any other Assessment in the group.
-This helps unify the assigned customer actions for each control across the group and reduce duplicating work for customer-managed Actions.
-Additionally, you can choose to use groups to organize.
+[Groups](working-with-compliance-manager) are containers that allow you to organize Assessments and share common information and workflow tasks between Assessments that have the same or related customer-managed controls.
+When two different Assessments in the same group share customer-managed control, then the completion of implementation details, testing information, and status for the control are automatically synchronized to the same control in any other Assessment in the group.
+This helps unify the assigned Action Items for each control across the group and reduce duplicating work.
+You can also choose to use groups to organize.
 Assessments by year, area, compliance standard, or other groupings to help organize your compliance work.

 ## Assessments

-[Assessments](working-with-compliance-manager) are containers that allow you to logically organize Controls based on the responsibility that is shared between Microsoft and your organization for assessing security and compliance risks in the Microsoft cloud services.
+[Assessments](working-with-compliance-manager) are containers that allow you to organize Controls based on the responsibility shared between Microsoft and your organization for assessing security and compliance risks in the Microsoft cloud services.
 Assessments help you implement data protection safeguards specified by a compliance standard and applicable data protection standards, regulations, or laws.
 They help you discern your organization's data protection and compliance posture against the selected industry standard for the selected Microsoft cloud service.
-Assessments are completed by the implementation of the controls included in the Assessment and that map to the certification standard being assessed.
+Assessments are completed by the implementation of controls included in the Assessment that map to the certification standard being assessed.

 By default, Compliance Manager creates the following Assessments for your organization: